boun-tabi/BoAT/README.md

 ### Implementation Notes

 Required resources for validation (`data/` folder and `validate.py`) are taken from [github.com/universaldependencies/tools](https://github.com/universaldependencies/tools).
-Some changes are made to the validation script.

 ## How to run?